MaxLap/activerecord_where_assoc/README.md

 [![Code Climate](https://codeclimate.com/github/MaxLap/activerecord_where_assoc/badges/gpa.svg)](https://codeclimate.com/github/MaxLap/activerecord_where_assoc)
 [![Issue Count](https://codeclimate.com/github/MaxLap/activerecord_where_assoc/badges/issue_count.svg)](https://codeclimate.com/github/MaxLap/activerecord_where_assoc)

-This gem provides powerful methods to add conditions based on the associations of your records.
+This gem makes it easy to do conditions based on the associations of your records in ActiveRecord (Rails).
 (Using SQL's `EXISTS` operator)

 ```ruby
 # Find my_post's comments that were not made by an admin